jbcarpanelli/spinnies/README.md

 ## Contribute

-Star it, fork it, improve it, PR it!
+Star it, fork it, improve it, PR it! :raised_hands:.

 ## Acknowledgements